Universalism and the Latter Day Saint movement: Atonement

-Nature of human soul after death
+Soul after death

-Ultra-Universalists believed that sin and evil of the human soul did not extend after the death of the body.
+Ultra-Universalists believed that the sin and evil of man's soul did not extend after his death.
 Orthodox religions disputed this doctrine.
-Methodist Luther Lee for example wrote, "The scriptures teach that men will possess the same moral character in a future state, with which they leave this. ...
+For example, Methodist Luther Lee wrote, "The scriptures teach that men will possess the same moral character in a future state, with which they leave this. ...
 If sin attached itself to the body only, it might be contended that it dies with the body; but having its seat in the soul, it will live with it when the body dies."
 Amulek also condemns this doctrine, telling the Zoramites:

 For after this day of life, which is given us to prepare for eternity, behold, if we do not improve our time while in this life, then cometh the night of darkness wherein there can be no labor performed ... for that same spirit which doth possess your bodies at the time that ye go out of this life, that same spirit will have power to possess your body in that eternal world.
 For behold, if ye have procrastinated the day of your repentance even until death, behold, ye have become subjected to the spirit of the devil, and he doth seal you his; therefore, the Spirit of the Lord hath withdrawn from you, and hath no place in you, and the devil hath all power over you; and this is the final state of the wicked.